Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 -  Exchange ID - the ID of the exchange container;
 -  Collection ID - the ID of the collection where the exchange data is stored.

-These two IDs can be found within the exchange container, which can be retrieved by following the [Access exchange container](../1.Access_Exchange_Container) tutorial.
+You can find these two IDs within the exchange container that can be retrieved by following the [Access exchange container](../1.Access_Exchange_Container) tutorial.

 ## Workflow explanation

-An exchange container is the entry point for exchange data.
-The exchange data consists of collection of assets connected through relationships and forming a graph whose states are captured into snapshots.
+An exchange container is the entry point for exchange data that consists of collection of assets connected through relationships and forming a graph whose states are captured into snapshots.
-A more in-depth walk through the data, how it's structured, and what information it holds is discussed in the next tutorial, while here you can concentrate on ways of retrieving the data.
+A more in-depth walk through the data, how it's structured, and what information it holds is discussed in the [next tutorial](https://stg.forge.autodesk.com/en/docs/fdxs/v1/tutorials/3_explore_data_and_relationships/?sha=forge_fdxs_master_preview), while here you can concentrate on ways of retrieving the data.

 There are two ways of retrieving the data as follows: